 Fender is, without a doubt, one of the most respectable Telecaster pickup names on the market right now.
-This set of pickups is perfect for players who want that vintage 60s sound, making this a classic set that has to find its way into your home.
+This set of Fender telecaster pickups is perfect for players who want that vintage telecaster 60s sound, making this a classic set that has to find its way into your home.
 Because of the single-coil construction, the sound is clear and classic, perfect for people looking for clarity.

-The combination between enamel-coated magnet wires and a set of impeccable Alnico V magnets makes these pickups as silent as humbuckers.
+The combination between enamel-coated magnet wire and a set of impeccable Alnico V magnets makes these pickups as silent as humbuckers.
 Hum is one of the greatest issues with pickups, especially amongst Telecaster product.
 With this Fender set, that won’t be a problem, as the manufacturer din a great job in canceling hum without compromising the quality of the sound.

 If you’re a fan of the classic 60s sound and want a decent pair of Telecaster pickups that can accompany your sweet tunes, you will really enjoy using this Fender set.

 Label: best bridge pickup

 Looking to get a sound that’s more consistent in warm lows and crisp highs?
 The Seymour Duncan APTL-3JD Jerry Donahue is looking to get you there, with a set of Alnico II magnets that are bound to give your sound a more vintage feel.
 There’s plenty of sustain to your results, with perfect single notes.